anodejs/anodejs/docs/SIMPLE_SETUP.md

 #### Update ```farm.json```

-Configure the name to be used with the farm and azure storage account.
 The file would look like:

 ```javascript
 {